Internal linking is free SEO. Almost nobody does it right.

 3. Link from high-authority to underperforming Add contextual links — naturally within body copy — from your strongest pages to the pages you want to rank better.
 Use descriptive anchor text, not "click here".

-Anchor text matters: "Learn more about our pricing" passes no keyword signal.
+Audit my site →Anchor text matters: "Learn more about our pricing" passes no keyword signal.
 "See our SEO audit pricing" passes the keyword "SEO audit pricing" to the linked page.
+Every internal link is a ranking signal — use it intentionally.

 This takes an afternoon to audit and fix.
-The payoff compounds over months.
+The payoff compounds over months as Google reassesses your site's internal link structure.